Can’t get anything done because the baby won’t nap unless held? Learn what to do when your newborn won’t sleep away from

 I know all too well how sleep deprivation can mess with your emotions, driving you to resent your situation and seriously hate these cat naps.

-You are not alone, but nor are you without solutions.
-I’ve tried nearly everything and sought advice from other moms, to find a way out of this endless cycle.
-Below are several tips to try, because goodness knows you can’t always hold your baby for every nap:
+You’re not alone, nor are you without solutions.
+I’ve tried nearly everything and sought advice from other moms to find a way out of this endless cycle.
+Below are several tips to try, because goodness knows you can’t always hold your baby for every nap time:

 1. Swaddle your baby so he feels held

-Mimic the tight feeling of being in your arms through swaddling.
-The cozy comfort of being wrapped in a snug blanket or swaddle can allow you to put your baby down in the crib and extend his sleep.
+Mimic the tight feeling of being in your arms or even in your womb through swaddling.
+The cozy comfort of being wrapped in a snug blanket or swaddle can allow you to put your newborn baby down in the crib and extend his sleep.

 Put him down drowsy and awake while swaddled, but if that doesn’t work, you can also try putting him down after he has fallen asleep in your arms.
 The tightness of the swaddle can make the transition from your arms to the crib smoother than laying him down with his arms and legs loose.

-Free chapter: Join my newsletter and download a free chapter of my ebook, How to Get Your Baby to Sleep Without Being Held.
+Free chapter: Join my newsletter and grab a free chapter of How to Get Your Baby to Sleep Without Being Held.
 You’ll learn more effective tips and strategies to finally ease him out of your arms:

 2. Use motion to help your baby sleep

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-One simple way I freed up my arms during nap time was to put my baby down in a swing.
+One simple way I freed up my arms during daytime sleep was to put my baby down in a swing.
 The motion of the swing was enough to soothe and lull him to sleep, almost like being in my arms.
-I’d also move the swing around the house to keep an eye on him while I tended to tasks.
+I’d also move the swing around the house to keep an eye on him while I tended to my daily routine.

 Many parents also swear by a vibrating bassinet.
 Besides rocking the bassinet with your hand, you can also set it to vibrate, giving him a gentle sense of motion to fall asleep.